floooh/sokol-samples/README.md

-Many samples are simple enough to be built directly on the command line without a build system, and the following examples of that might be helpful for integrating sokol and/or the sokol sample code into your own project with the build system of your choice.
+Many samples are simple enough to be built directly on the command line without a build system, and the following examples of that might be helpful for integrating the sokol headers and/or the sokol sample code into your own project with the build system of your choice.

 The expected directory structure for building the sokol-samples manually